YuanPeng-LikeABird/MySQLCache/README.md

 （1）	SELECT with UPDATE Where clause

 Ex.
-UPDATE student SET score=100 WHERE name=’LiLei’, SELECT statement is: SELECT * WHERE name = ‘LiLei’.Through select, we get every field values of DELETE records, including PK.
+UPDATE student SET score=100 WHERE name=’LiLei’, SELECT statement is: SELECT * WHERE name = ‘LiLei’.Through select, we get every field values of UPDATE records, including PKs.

 （2）	UPDATE by PKs